KhozmoS/khozmos/README.md

- I enjoy my weekends participating in programming competitions 🥇 (most part of the time in  [CodeForces](https://codeforces.com/profile/KhozmoS)), or playing some video games 🎮.
+ I enjoy my weekends participating in programming competitions 🥇 (most part of the time on  [CodeForces](https://codeforces.com/profile/KhozmoS)), or playing some video games 🎮.